MythicReliquary/LibreSlicer/docs/REBRAND.md

 - Installers, DMGs, and portable zips should all ship with LibreSlicer naming/metadata and the refreshed icons from `resources/icons/`.
 - Keep installer manifests pointing to the compiled `resources/icons/` outputs so bundle metadata stays aligned with the LibreSlicer name and art.

+### Verify the rebrand is complete
+- Run `./scripts/verify_rebrand.sh` to ensure no legacy "Aegis Slicer" references remain outside of this notice and the historical release notes.
+- Add new ignore globs to the script if you need to preserve historical mentions in additional archival documents.

 ## Redirects & mapping
 All legacy `aegisslicer.org` links 301 to `libreslicer.org`.
 Slug-by-slug mapping lives here: